 Reservations are accepted online at any time (click the rental information box below).
 Payment is due at least 7 days before rental date.
-Permit is issued after full payment.
-All rules and regulations of the shelter apply and are subject to requested availability beginning May 24, 2020.
+Permit is issued after full payment including tax.
+All rules and regulations of the shelter apply and are subject to requested availability.

-Wathen Park Shelter can be reserved for the hourly rate of $35.00 per hour plus sales tax.
+Wathen Park Shelter can be reserved for the hourly rate of $45.00 per hour plus sales tax with a 2 hour minimum.
 The shelter restroom key is available with paid rental and can be picked up at the Park Office during business hours.

 - 6.5 Acres